Epic Planning Skill

 5. Epic Summary

-After all tickets are planned (and optionally modularity-reviewed), produce plans/epic-summary.md.
-For multi-repo epics, save to the plans/ folder of the repo containing the majority of changes — note the path explicitly to the human.
+After all tickets are planned (and optionally modularity-reviewed), produce $TEMP_DIR/plans/epic-summary.md.
+For multi-repo epics, use the $TEMP_DIR of the repo containing the majority of changes — note the full path explicitly to the human.

 The summary must include: